Viewing and managing agent logs in the administration console

 - Click on the icon.

 The exception rule that matches this log will appear.
-It will stand out from other rules in the rule panel because it is grayed out with a blue bar on its left.
+It will stand out from other rules in the rule panel because it has a blue bar on its left.

 If this rule cannot be found, this means that it was deleted in the meantime.

-If a log indicates that a process or file is potentially dangerous, you can configure a Yara scan to look up the process or file on the agent.
+If a log indicates that a process or file is potentially dangerous, you can configure a Yara or IoC scan to look up the process or file on the agent.

-In the Agent logs panel, select a log and click on Create a task.
+In the Agent logs panel, select a log and click on Tasks.

 The task panel appears and the agent to which the log applies will be automatically selected.